speed007/family-dashboard/README.md

-# 🏢 Dynamic Family Hub Dashboard & Telemetry Stream
+# 🏢 Dynamic Family Hub Dashboard With Home Assistant

+Disclaimer: I am not a programmer!
+I do this as a hobby and because I like to break stuff!
+Enjoy!

 A premium, ambient dark-mode home automation command center designed for multi-profile layouts.
 This ecosystem handles dual-frontend presentation layers seamlessly syncing via an asynchronous MQTT pipeline connected to Home Assistant integrations and a Telegram chatbot orchestration layer.